-2014 (Crew) - through matches played on October 11:Has made 12 appearances -- including eight starts -- on the backline ... has started five matches at rightback and three at leftback ... made his season debut as a sub against Philadelphia in the Crew’s 2-1 home-opener win (March 22) ... made his first start of the season in the match at Portland (May 17), starting at leftback, and started there again in the next match in the 2-0 shutout victory against Chicago (May 24) ... played a third consecutive match at leftback in a start at Toronto FC (May 31) ... started at rightback against FC Dallas (6/29) ... came on as a second- half substitute at rightback at Colorado (July 4) and started there in the club’s next four League matches ... started at rightback in the Crew’s international friendly versus Crystal Palace FC (July 23) ... came on as a second-half substitute in the Crew’s wins over New England (September 20) and at Philadelphia (October 11) ...
-Barson made two appearances -- including one start -- on the backline in the 2014 Lamar Hunt U.S. Open Cup tournament ... he was a substitute in the 2-1 win over Indy Eleven in the Fourth Round (June 17) and started at centerback in the Fifth Round loss at Chicago (June 25).
+2014 (Columbus): Barson made 13 appearances -- including eight starts -- on the backline.
+He started five matches at rightback and three at leftback.
+He made his season debut as a sub against Philadelphia in Columbus’s 2-1 home-opener win (March 22).
+He made his first start of the season in the match at Portland (May 17), starting at leftback, and started there again in the next match in the 2-0 shutout victory against Chicago (May 24).
+He started at rightback in the Columbus’s international friendly versus Crystal Palace FC (July 23).
+Barson did not dress for the club’s postseason opener against New England (November 1) and he was an unused substitute in the second leg at the Revolution (November 9).
+Barson made two appearances -- including one start -- on the backline in the 2014 Lamar Hunt U.S. Open Cup tournament.

 The defender appeared and started in all but two matches of his college career (93 of 95 games) in four seasons at the University of Akron and was a part of the 2010 National Championship squad in 2010.
 In his second season as team captain as a senior in 2012, Barson earned NSCAA All-America First Team, Top Drawer Soccer's (TDS) Team of the Season Second Team, All-MAC First Team honors and was one of four Zips to be named to the CoSIDA Academic All-American team for the second straight season with a 3.99 GPA as a biology major.
 Barson finished his career as a three-time Academic All-American, which matches teammate David Meves as the most honors in program history.
 The veteran was a leader on a unit that produced 16 shutouts in his final season, including eight straight from September 14 to October 16, the second-highest total in school history and tied for the 13th-highest total in NCAA history.
 As a junior he was also All-MAC First Team, Academic All-MAC and All-Ohio team honors in 2011.
 Barson started all 23 games for the Zips at central defender as a junior, helping lead Akron to 11 shutouts on the year while limiting opponents to one or fewer goals in a game 19 times.
 As a sophmore in 2010, Barson earned Academic All-America Second Team, All-MAC First Team and Academic All-MAC honors, starting all 25 games for the Zips.
 Barson led Akron's NCAA Championship winning squad with 2,254 minutes in 2010.
 That year, he recorded the game-winning team save in the final minutes of the NCAA Championship game against Louisville; a match UA won 1-0 to clinch its first team National Championship in any sport.
 Barson finished with two goals and an assist from his center back position in 2010.
 As a result, he was called up by the U.S. U-20 National Team at the end of March for a pair of competitions.
 As a freshman in 2009, Barson started all 25 games to earn Soccer America All-Freshman Second Team and College Soccer News All-Freshman Second Team status.
 He was a key contributer on a defense unit that set school records for goals-against-average (0.27) and shutouts (19) in his first season.